 In 2002 he married Desiree, who is also a licensed professional safari guide (and canoe guide) in Zimbabwe; in fact she was the best candidate on the proficiency exam for professional guides in 1997, being the first woman to ever received the award.
 Together with Desiree, he has spent a lot of time canoeing Zambezi River since 1997 and Nick earned his Canoe Guides License just one year later.
 They have been running Bushlife Safaris in Mana Pools for the past two decades.

-Nick and Desiree Murray and their team of expert guides from Bushlife Safaris, worked for four years from 2014 to 2018 with BBC Earth production crew and world-renowned presenter, Sir David Attenborough to capture the fascinating journey into the lives of the Painted Wolves of Mana Pools in the Dynasties series.
+More recently, Nick and Desiree Murray and their team of expert guides from Bushlife Safaris worked for four years from 2014 to 2018 with BBC Earth production crew and world-renowned presenter, Sir David Attenborough to capture the fascinating journey into the lives of the Painted Wolves of Mana Pools for the Dynasties series.

 Mitchell Riley is a Zimbabwe Professional Guide.
 He has lived in Zimbabwe all his life and his unwavering love and passion for the bush first sparked at a young age whilst accompanying his grandparents on birding safaris throughout Zimbabwe.
 He has been fortunate enough to have travelled the country end to end and visit many of the fine National Park and Wild areas that Zimbabwe has to offer.

 From there his dedication drove him to become one of the youngest fully qualified guides in the country, he is now 30 years young, fit and energetic.
 With over 10 years’ experience in the African bush surrounded by big dangerous game, Mitchell is confident yet respectfully cautious when on guided safaris ensuring guest safety and enjoyment is that the forefront of his mind.